 This opportunity has a budget of three weeks, ending October 29th, 2024.
 You can follow our progress by watching our weekly demos, posted every Monday on Discord, YouTube, and our Changelog.
 You can always find this, and every other active opportunity, in our Road map.

-Paul is an engineer turned product manager who is passionate about the Continuous Delivery and DevOps movements and how they are critical in helping the business delivery value its customers.
+Paul is an engineer turned product manager who is passionate about the Continuous Delivery and DevOps movements and how they are critical in helping businesses deliver value to their customers.